Welcome to Buckton Fields

 Q. What provision will there be for affordable housing?

-Ensign will make provisions for affordable housing as part of the development.
+Ensign will be making provision for affordable housing as part of the development at Buckton Fields.
 The exact figure and mix of tenures will be determined in discussions with Daventry District Council and Northampton Borough Council.

 POLITICAL